medullan/mautic/README.md

   3. Exec into Mautic container and run release script:

      ```bash
      # exec into mautic container
      docker exec -it mautic_mautic_1 bash
      # run release script
      php build/package_release.php -b=${TAG_VERSION}
      ```

      It takes approximately 30 minutes to package the release, so feel free to grab a drink while you wait.
-The release script creates two zip files, i.e. `build/packages/${tag_version}.zip` and `build/packages/${tag_version}-update.zip` and outputs their sha1 checksums.
+The release script creates two zip files,i.e. `build/packages/${tag_version}.zip` and `build/packages/${tag_version}-update.zip` and outputs their sha1 checksums.
 Please save these checksums as they will be used when publishing the release.

   4. Push git tag